oracle-livelabs/database/mds-intro/enableopsi/enableopsi.md

       ![Demo Mode ON](./images/opsi-demo-mode-on.png " ")

-6. On the left-hand pane you will find links to quickly navigate to OPSI offerings including Capacity Planning, Exadata Insights, Oracle SQL Warehouse, AWR Hub, and Dashboards.
+6. On the left-hand pane you will find links to quickly navigate to Ops Insights offerings for HeatWave MySQL which includes Capacity Planning, SQL Insights and Dashboards.

       ![Left Pane](./images/opsi-left-pane.png " ")